Skip to the calculator

 6. Long-term harm

-PTSD, anxiety, depression, hospitalization, education loss, lost income, relationship trauma, and future care needs may increase value.
+PTSD, anxiety, depression, hospitalization, education loss, lost income, relationship trauma, and future care may increase value.

 7. Available defendant resources

-Insurance coverage, settlement funds, institutional assets, and multiple liable parties may affect recoverability.
+Insurance coverage, settlement funds, institutional assets, multiple liable parties, and bankruptcy trust rules may affect recovery.

 Evidence That Can Support a Sexual Abuse Claim

-• Texts, emails, screenshots, DMs, photographs, or digital communications
+• Texts, emails, screenshots, social media messages, photographs, or digital communications.

-• School, employment, foster care, detention, church, camp, or medical records
+• School, employment, foster care, detention, church, camp, rideshare, or medical-provider records.

-• Witness names, prior complaints, internal reports, or disciplinary records
+• Witness names, prior complaints, internal reports, disciplinary records, or documents showing notice.

-• Lost wage proof, educational disruption records, or treatment expense records
+• Lost wage proof, educational disruption records, treatment bills, travel costs, or future care estimates.

 Safety note: Survivors should not contact an abuser or attempt unsafe evidence collection.
 A qualified attorney can help preserve evidence through proper legal channels.